ruuda/blog/posts/rcl-patch.md

 ```

 Running this through `rcl evaluate --format=toml` will produce
-the same toml file as before.
+the same toml file as before
+(though without the comment).
 With [imports], we can split out the automation-managed parts:

 ```